Back to species list

 Distribution & Habitat

-Widespread and resident across Sri Lanka, Nepal, India, Iran, Pakistan, Bangladesh, southeast Asia, and Australia (New South Wales).
-Primarily occurs on coasts and in inland wetlands, marshes, and plains.
-Performs seasonal movements associated with rainfall in parts of its range.
-Occasional records from elevations above 5000 feet in the Himalayas.
+Range includes Sri Lanka, Nepal, India, Iran, Pakistan, Bangladesh, Southeast Asia, and Australia (as far south as New South Wales).
+Widespread and resident in Australia.
+Performs seasonal movements associated with rainfall in some parts of the range.
+Mainly found in plains, but occurs above 5000 feet in the Himalayas.

 Behavior & Ecology